revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 ---

-12. What are all the commands used with Data Adapter?
+12.What are all the commands used with Data Adapter?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)